zubinchopra/portaldocs/portal-sdk/generated/portalfx-blades.md

 * [Onboard to support](https://microsoft.sharepoint.com/teams/WAG/EngSys/Supportability/_layouts/15/WopiFrame.aspx?sourcedoc={7210704b-64db-489b-9143-093e020e75b4}&action=edit&wd=target%28%2F%2FCustomerEnablement.one%7Cf42af409-12ab-4ae0-ba49-af361116063b%2FAt%20How-to%20for%20PGs%7C92cd2c56-c400-4a6d-a455-63ef92290ae9%2F%29)

-[part]: ../media/portalfx-bladeKinds/BladeKindsIntro.png
+ Rehosts an existing experience, or creates a UI that is not supported by the Fx.
+It provides an IFrame to host the UI in order to enable full flexibility and control.
+Does not use Ibiza Fx controls, and extension developers are fully responsible for accessibility, theming, and consistency.

-<a name="introduction-to-blade-kinds-introduction-to-appblades"></a>
+<a name="appblades"></a>
-### Introduction to AppBlades
+## AppBlades

-AppBlade provides you with an IFrame where you can render your content, resulting in maximum flexibility at the expense of additional developer responsibilities.

-We recommend consider using AppBlade when:
+AppBlade provides an IFrame where an extension can render content, which results in maximum flexibility and reduces additional developer responsibilities.
+We recommend using AppBlades under the following conditions.

-* You have an existing experience that you want to bring to Ibiza without having to re-implement it
+* An existing extension that should be migrated to Ibiza without needing to be re-implemented
-* You want to implement user interactions and/or experiences that are not supported by the components in Ibiza framework
+* Developers want to implement user interactions and experiences that are not supported by Ibiza Framework components
-* You have an experience that needs to be re-hosted in several environments
+*  An existing extension needs to be re-hosted in several environments

-When using AppBlade you are responsible for:
+When using AppBlade, developers are responsible for the following.

-* **Accessibility**: you are reponsible for making your blade accessible up to Microsoft standards
+* Accessibility

+    Making the blade accessible, as specified in [portalfx-accessibility.md](portalfx-accessibility.md)

+* Theming

-* **Theming**: you are responsible for responding to theming behavior
+    The extension should respond to theming behavior

-* **Consistent Look & feel**: you are responsible for coming up with a visual design that is consistent with the rest of Ibiza
+* Consistent Look & feel

+    Designing a visual experience that is consistent with the rest of Ibiza

+* Controls

-* **Controls**: since you can't use Ibiza Fx controls you need to build your own controls or use available alternatives
+    Building your own controls, or using available alternatives to Ibiza Fx controls

-<a name="introduction-to-blade-kinds-introduction-to-appblades-creating-your-first-appblade"></a>
+<a name="creating-an-appblade"></a>
-#### Creating your first AppBlade
+## Creating an AppBlade

-1. Add the **blade definition** to your PDL file
+1. Add the blade definition to your PDL file, as in the following example.

     ```xml
     <AppBlade Name="MicrosoftDocs"